 - Repair or replacement of the contents of a personal residence.

-If you would like to learn more about how to provide disaster assistance or form a charity please contact your professional advisor at Friedman LLP.
+If you would like to learn more about disaster relief, please contact your professional advisor at Friedman LLP.